Kavya-sree/CIFAR10-PyTorch/README.md

 ### Files

-(mean_std.ipynb)[mean_std.ipynb]: In this file, I calculated the mean and standard deviation of the dataset.
+*[mean_std.ipynb]: In this file, I calculated the mean and standard deviation of the dataset.
-(CNN_CIFAR10.ipynb)[CNN_CIFAR10.ipynb]: Checking the images, defining and training the CNN model, and testing the model.
+* [CNN_CIFAR10.ipynb]: Checking the images, defining and training the CNN model, and testing the model.